David M. Tait: Biography

 Less than six months later, 'on a wing and a prayer' in June 1984 Virgin Atlantic began operations between London Gatwick and Newark New Jersey with a single Boeing 747.
 As executive director and executive vice president North America originally working out of a Greenwich Village townhouse and reporting directly to chairman Richard Branson, Tait built and led all the airline's North American operations including sales, marketing, operations, customer service, finance, IT and HR.
 Branson credits Tait with having been a huge contributor in building the airline's brand which in turn became the brand platform for the scores of highly diversified Virgin companies that would follow.

 On 1 May 2001 at Buckingham Palace, David's achievements were recognized when he was awarded an OBE (Officer of the Order of The British Empire) by Queen Elizabeth II for “services to British aviation in the United States”.

 Having helped build the upstart Virgin Atlantic to a $4 billion, critically acclaimed company, Tait left in 2002 to become chief executive officer of Avocet Aircraft and later Spitfire Aviation Partners before returning to Canada to take the position of senior vice president, Customer Service, for Air Canada in Montreal.
 Tait left the company in 2007 to return to the US and form Consultait, a consulting firm focused on brand-building, integrated marketing and customer service for a wide variety of international clients in aviation and other service-related industries.

 From May 2018 until December 2019, Tait served as executive chairman for Flair Airlines of Canada, where he successfully guided the Edmonton Alberta-based carrier's transition from charter to scheduled ULCC operations.

-He is also co-founder of Connecticut-based 'Autism Double-Checked', an online training company to the travel industry on how to better serve guests with Autism Spectrum Disorder (ASD).
+He is also co-founder of Connecticut-based 'Autism Double-Checked', an online training platform focused on the travel industry on how to better serve guests with Autism Spectrum Disorder (ASD).

+Tait's most recent airline venture was co-founding Bermuda-based BermudAir where he serves as a board member.
+The boutique carrier commenced scheduled service in August 2023 from Bermuda to Canada and the USA.

-Alongside his other interests, since 2008 Tait has written a weekly column 'Tait on Travel' for the Toronto-based online publication Travel Industry Today, has ghost-written several best-selling business books and co-wrote 'Obama – The Historic Presidency/2,920 Days' – Published by Sterling Press in April 2017 it became a Washington Post best seller and was republished in October 2020 with updated pages on Obama's post-presidential life.
+Alongside his other interests, for 10 years Tait wrote a weekly column 'Tait on Travel' for the Toronto-based online publication Travel Industry Today.
+He has ghost-written several best-selling business books and co-wrote 'Obama – The Historic Presidency/2,920 Days' – Published by Sterling Press in April 2017 it became a Washington Post best seller and was republished in October 2020 with updated pages on Obama's post-presidential life.